 Tranströmer In Stockholm

 Monica and Tomas Tranströmer meet newspaper and TV reporters at their home in Stockholm, Sweden October 6, 2011, day of the Nobel Prize for Literature announcement.

 Steven Ford Brown

-Editor’s note: Steven Ford Brown traveled in February 2007 to Stockholm, Sweden, for a Research Residency at the Swedish Writer’s Union.
+In February 2007 Steven Ford Brown traveled to Stockholm, Sweden, for a Residency at the Swedish Writer’s Union in the city center.
 During his time in the city, Brown spent an afternoon with Monica and Tomas Tranströmer at their home.

 I first met Tomas Tranströmer in 1983 in Texas when he came to a university to lecture.
 I was a university graduate student, and the Department had an excellent lecture series of visiting writers.
 Students in the program did not know who Tranströmer was, as his reputation then was primarily in Europe.
-I nominated myself to pick Tomas and wife Monica up at the airport.
+I nominated myself to pick Tomas and his wife Monica up at the airport.
 During the car trip to campus, we discussed his forthcoming week-long visit.
 As we talked, we discovered a mutual connection with writer Robert Bly as I had met him in the 1970s and published a profile feature on his poetry in a literary magazine.
 The Tranströmers were delighted as their close relationship with Bly dated back to the 1960s.